COMSOC-Community/prefsampling/README.md

 - Update the `prefsampling/__init__.py` with the new version number.
 - On GitHub, create a new release tagged with the new version number (only admins can do that).
 - You're done, the new version of the package is automatically pushed to PyPI after the creation of a GitHub release.

+### Building the Docs

+If the docs-source has been updated but the `docs/` folder has not, you can build the docs via a GitHub action here: https://github.com/COMSOC-Community/prefsampling/actions/workflows/docs.yml.
+Simply click "Run workflow" and the docs will be built and the built files will be pushed back to the server.